yaglm/yaglm/Readme.md

 	- automatically generated tuning parameter sequence from the training data for both Lasso and concave penalties.
 This requires computing the largest reasonable penalty value for different combinations of loss + penalty.
 	- see e.g. `ya_glm.GlmCV`, `ya_glm.fcp.GlmFcpCV`

-- A flexible and reasonably fast FISTA algorithm (Beck and Tebouule, 2009) for GLM loss + non-smooth penalty problems
+- A  FISTA algorithm (Beck and Tebouule, 2009) for GLM loss + non-smooth penalty problems
 	- see `ya_glm.opt`
 	- this module  is inspired by [pyunlocbox](https://github.com/epfl-lts2/pyunlocbox) and [lightning](https://github.com/scikit-learn-contrib/lightning)